————————————————————————

 - All entry tickets must be purchased online in advance, no onsite ticket sales.

-- Cut off: registration will close Thursday 8am, Sept 29th.
+- Cut off: registration will close August 31, 2026.

 - Part of the trail is remote with cell phone dead zones.
-You’ll encounter diverse terrain, slippery rocks, potential water, insects, steep climbs, beaches, and road running through rural communities.
+You’ll encounter diverse terrain, slippery rocks, caribou moss, potential water, insects, steep climbs, beaches, and road running through rural communities.
 It’s important that everyone who signs up understands the race conditions: if you’re not an experienced runner on diverse terrain this is not the race for you.

 - Race cut off time: starts at 8am goes until 1pm, however we will not leave any runner on the trail.